undeMalum/portfolio/content/about/index.md

 {{< /neighbouring >}}
 ***

-# What do I enjoy apart from physical activity?
+# Logic is
- Well, I'm a **mathematically and algorithmically-oriented person** so obviously `mathematics` and informatics (`computer science`).
-Ever since, I was a kind of nerd, but I wouldn’t call myself “nerdy”.
-I don’t have problems with relationships and so on.
-It’s just I’m appealed by **the logic and beauty of mathematics and the power of the computer**.
-Although I’ve said I'm more of a scientific mind, I also enjoy other fields like textual analysis or history (especially the one written by `Manchester United`). **I’m simply curious** and everything that’s considered "_knowledge_" is exciting for me and I want to explore as much as I can!
+what in interests me as well.
+I'm a **mathematically- and algorithmically-oriented person** and I find fulfillment in `mathematics` and `computer science`.
+Don't get me wrong, I don't fall under the stereotypical "nerd" category.
+I don't spend a vast majority of my time starring at the computer, struggling to develop deeper bonds with people.
+I value the proximity of others and I exhibit extreme extravert behaviors.
+It’s just that I’m appealed by **the beauty of mathematics and the power of computers**.
+Although I’ve said I'm more of a science guy, I also enjoy other fields like textual analysis or history (especially the one written by `Manchester United`). **I’m simply curious** and everything that’s considered "_knowledge_" is exciting for me and I want to explore it as thoroughly as I can!

 ***
 {{< neighbouring >}}